jjmccollum/teiphy/paper.md

 ![A phylogenetic tree inferred by IQ-TREE for the UBS Ephesians example data with support values on the branches based on 1000 bootstrap replicates.
 Reconstructed, defective, and orthographic sub-variants were treated as identical to their parent readings, and changes made to the text by later correctors (represented as distinct witnesses with sigla like 06C1 and 06C2) were filled in with the readings of the first hand or the previous corrector where the corrector was not active.](docs/img/iqtree.pdf)

 If we want to generate input files for the STEMMA program using the same options, only a few adjustments are required.
-First, the `--states-present` argument is no longer needed, as this is only applicable for NEXUS outputs.
+First, since multiple files are written for STEMMA input (namely, a collation file with no file extension and a `.chron` file containing information about witness dates), we only specify the base of the filename for our output.
-Second, since multiple files are written for STEMMA input (namely, a collation file with no file extension and a `.chron` file containing information about witness dates), we only specify the base of the filename for our output, and we must therefore specify the desired output format to `teiphy` explicitly with the argument
+Second, since the filename now has no extension, we must specify the desired output format to `teiphy` with the argument
 ```
 --format stemma
 ```